fangwenji/wenjifang-academic/content/authors/admin/_index.md

 education:
   courses:
     - course: Ph.D. in Electronic and Computer Engineering
-      institution: The Hong Kong University of Science and Technology
+      institution: Hong Kong University of Science and Technology
       year: starting from 2024
     - course: M.Phil. in Microelectronics
-      institution: The Hong Kong University of Science and Technology (Guangzhou)
+      institution: Hong Kong University of Science and Technology (Guangzhou)
       year: 2024

     - course: B.Eng in Electrical Engineering and Automation